edoloughlin/nasc/backlog/tasks/task-046 - Backend-should-verify-the-schema-against-language-type-information-if-available.md

 <!-- SECTION:DESCRIPTION:BEGIN -->
 Where the handler implementation provides type information, the backend should verify it against the schema information.

+For Typescript, there should be a developer cli to validate the schema against the handler types.
+It should determine the mappings and examine the Typescript type and/or interface definitions and ensure they match the schema json.
 <!-- SECTION:DESCRIPTION:END -->

 ## Acceptance Criteria